Organic grower spreading the word on heritage fruit

 “We pick at least 100kg (of apples) a week – at least – and the same with plums, we sell at least 100kg a week of plums, and it goes on for a long period.
 For apples, it’s mid-December – “Early Strawberry” – through to April.
 For the plums, we get them from probably early December right through to late March for the last one, “Kereru Gold”.”

-The first few months selling their fruit was more difficult than they thought, and that’s where the education of their customers began says Rob.
+The first few months selling their fruit was more difficult than they thought.
+That’s where the education of their customers began, says Rob.

 That meant a second education, says Murray, as they taste-tested variety after variety every market day.

 “Unfortunately, we only have two or three, maybe four trees of each variety, so once they’re finished over a couple of weeks, we move onto the next one, but a lot of people are like ‘we love it so much, have you got any more?”
 Well, no we don’t.
 Yes, we would like to build up a few more of each variety, but it’s hard.”

 Now their customers’ palates are more educated, Murray and Rob are working on encouraging people to try other, more unusual fruit, like cooking apples – “they’re getting very popular, because no-one grows them” says Murray – and russet varieties.
 Russet apples have skin that turns slightly brown, slightly rough and are renowned for their beautiful sweet flavour and scent.

 “All our apples are different, and we’ve got a lot of the old russet apples, which people didn’t want to touch at first.
 But these apples are very good for people with diabetes because they can help control sugar levels in the body, and they taste great as well.”

 Because they have varieties coming on all the time, Rob and Murray have no need for big chillers or storage facilities.
 They only sell fresh fruit, packed with great nutritional value says Rob.